lgreitis/kawa/README.md

 # Kawa

+## An early in development anime streaming app.

+# About

+**Problem:** Current anime sites are crap, and they go down when they get DMCA'd.

+**Solution:** A standalone app where extensions provide the content.
+Your anime list is synced with [MAL](https://myanimelist.net/) and watch progress is saved in app.
+Enjoy anime without ads with amazing quality and without the risk of the site going down.

+# Development

+All you should need is Node.js and yarn.
+Setup the .env file with .env.example guide and run `yarn install` and `yarn dev` to start the app.

 # Acknowledgements

 A big thanks to [ThaUnknown](https://github.com/ThaUnknown) for writing and open-sourcing the libraries that made this app possible: